fal-ai/dbt-fal/docsite/docs/Reference/variables-and-functions.md

 # Variables and functions

-Inside a Python script, you get access to some useful variables and functions
+Inside a Python script, you get access to some useful variables and functions.

 ## `context` Variable